pragmagrid/lifemapper-compute/README.rst

    a central server.
 This procesdure is documented in the section ``Frontend Central Server`` of `Rocks Users Guide <http://central6.rocksclusters.org/roll-documentation/base/6.1.1/>`_.

 #.
-During the frontend install choose the lifemapper-server roll from the list of available rolls
+During the frontend install choose the lifemapper roll from the list of available rolls
    when you see ``Select Your Rolls`` screen.

 #.
-During the frontend install choose python roll, it is a prerequisite for lifemapper roll.
+During the frontend install choose python  and sge rolls, they are a prerequisite for lifemapper roll.

 #.
 After the frontend is up set the attributes to point to LmWebserver and LmDbServer,
    either FQDN or IP can be used: ::